 Chapter 2175.308 of the Texas Government Code allows for transfers of surplus Texas Department of Public Safety (DPS) vehicles and equipment to certain eligible municipal and county law enforcement agencies (LEA).
 To be eligible, the LEA must be located in an economically disadvantaged area* of the state, and must provide sufficient information for TFC to determine that the state's efforts to secure this state's international border and combat transnational crime will sufficiently benefit from the transfer.
 A law enforcement agency that receives surplus property under this program may not sell the property before the second anniversary of the date the property is received.

-*NOTE: "Economically disadvantaged area" is defined as a county, when compared to other counties in the State, that has (1) below average per capita taxable property value; (2) below average per capita income; and (3) above average unemployment.
+*NOTE: "Economically disadvantaged area" is defined as a county that meets at least two of the three following criteria: (1) below average per capita taxable property value; (2) below average per capita income; and (3) above average unemployment, in comparison to other counties in the State.
 A current list of counties that meet the criteria to be considered economically disadvantaged for this program’s purposes, can be found here.
 A municipality is considered economically disadvantaged if the majority of the municipality is located in an economically disadvantaged county.
-If a municipality is located in a county that TFC has determined is not economically disadvantaged per the criteria above, then, using a supplemental form, a municipality may request an exception that includes sufficient data for TFC to confirm that it meets all three criteria for economically disadvantaged when compared to state averages.
+If a municipality is located in a county that TFC has determined is not economically disadvantaged per the criteria above, then, using a supplemental form, a municipality may request an exception that includes sufficient data for TFC to confirm that it meets at least two of the three criteria for economically disadvantaged when compared to state averages.

 NOTE: Application is for organizations interested in transfers from state agencies during the 10-day advertisement period.
 Form is NOT valid for transfers from state universities.